Israel Museum: History

 Jerusalem mayor Teddy Kollek was the driving spirit behind the establishment of the Israel Museum, one of the leading art and archaeology museums in the world.
 The museum houses works dating from prehistory to the present day in its Archaeology, Fine Arts, and Jewish Art and Life Wings and features extensive holdings of biblical and Land of Israel archaeology.
 Since its establishment in May 1965, the museum has built up a collection of nearly 500,000 objects, representing a broad sample of world material culture.
 In 1968, the museum bought 1,000 items from the collection created by the late Moshe Dayan, including pieces which were acquired illegally.
 The museum paid US$1 million which was funded through donations.

-On October 25, 2017, Ido Bruno was appointed Director of the Israel Museum in Jerusalem as the Anne and Jerome Fisher Director.
-Bruno served as a professor in the Industrial Design Department of the Bezalel Academy of Arts & Design, Jerusalem.
-He brings to the position decades of experience as a curator and designer of exhibitions presented in Israel and across the world with a focus on art, archeology, science, and history.
-He was unanimously elected by the museum's board of directors, chaired by Isaac Molho, following an extensive search and review process of candidates from Israel and abroad.
-Bruno assumed his position at the museum in November 2017.

-Denis Weil, formerly Dean of the Institute of Design at the Illinois Institute of Technology, became Museum Director in March 2020.